Meteor-Community-Packages/meteor-simple-schema/README.md

 }
 ```

-For the `regEx` error type, you must specify a special message array of objects:
+For the `SimpleSchema.ErrorTypes.FAILED_REGULAR_EXPRESSION` error type ("regEx"), you must specify a special message array of objects:

 ```js
 {